paragi/was/README.md

 ##Status##

 This is Proof of concept.
-* There will be issues it you try to make it a production platform as is.
+* There will be issues it you use it in production.
-* If you want to run large off the shelf applications there will be issues as well.
+* If you want to run large off the shelf applications there will likely be issues.
 * There are both security and performance issues.
 * If this project turn out to be useful and people wish to join it, all that will eventually be ironed out